awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

 1. Before you push the finalized commit from the local repo to the AWS CodeCommit repository, you can see what will be pushed by running git diff \-\-stat *remote\-name*/*branch\-name*, where *remote\-name* is the nickname the local repo uses for the AWS CodeCommit repository and *branch\-name* is the name of the branch to compare\.
 **Tip**
 To get the nickname, run git remote\.
 To get a list of branch names, run git branch\.
-An asterisk \(`*`\) will appear next to the current branch\.
+An asterisk \(`*`\) appears next to the current branch\.
 You can also run git status to get the current branch name\.
 **Note**
-If you cloned the repository, from the local repo's perspective, *remote\-name* is not the name of the AWS CodeCommit repository\.
+If you cloned the repository, from the perspective of the local repo, *remote\-name* is not the name of the AWS CodeCommit repository\.
 When you clone a repository, *remote\-name* is set automatically to `origin`\.

    For example, git diff \-\-stat origin/master would show output similar to the following: